Maintaining a Reliable Electric Supply is No Easy Task

 Electricity travels from its point of generation through electrical lines at the speed of light into your home.
 As a result, when you flip that light switch the lights come on instantaneously.
 The state’s electric providers operate load control centers where they monitor electric demand and relay messages to power plants telling them to increase or decrease generation, to match consumer demand at any given moment.

-Currently, a technically feasible and economical means to store large amounts of electricity does not exist.
-There are no large battery systems capable of storing excess capacity for a later time when that power is needed.
+Currently, a technically feasible and economical means to store large amounts of electricity is not widely available.
+Battery storage capable of storing large amounts of electricity can be very costly.
 This means that in order for you to have power, a generator has to be running the moment you turn on your light switch.

 This also means that reliable generation resources are necessary for reliable electric service.